Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

     `MODULEPATH` is possible.
-However overwriting the variable and removing directories can have nasty side effects and bring the internal data structures of Lmod in an inconsistent state, e.g., because there may now be modules loaded from directories that are not in the MODULEPATH.
+However overwriting the variable and removing directories can have nasty side effects and bring the internal data structures of Lmod in an inconsistent state, e.g., because there may now be modules loaded from directories that are not in the ``MODULEPATH``.

-    If you want to overwrite MODULEPATH, e.g., to build your own private environment fully independent from those that LUMI offers, you also need to re-initialise Lmod by running
+    If you want to overwrite ``MODULEPATH``, e.g., to build your own private environment fully independent from those that LUMI offers, you also need to re-initialise Lmod by running
     ```bash